AppWerft/Ti.HBM10/README.md

-# TiAirlino HBM10
+# Ti.HBM10

-Airlino is a devives for Wifi transmission for in highest level.
+Airlino is a devive for WiFi transmission for in highest level.
 This device is embedded as OEM (HBM10) in a lot of active HiFi boxes.
 The spec you [can read here](https://github.com/AppWerft/Ti.Airlino/blob/master/SPEC_HBM10-v4.2.0.pdf)

 <img src="http://i.imgur.com/yoUFziR.png" width=600 />